birdland/dlkit-doc/source/index.rst

 and 9,000 educational service APIs that have been defined by MIT's Office of Digital Learning and its collaborators to date.

-The DLKit codebase is largely auto-generated from the Open Service Interface Definitions (OSIDs), an extensive and growing suite of interface contract specifications that describe the integration points among the core services and components that make up modern educational systems.
+The DLKit codebase is generated from the Open Service Interface Definitions (OSIDs), an extensive and growing suite of interface contract specifications that describe the integration points among the core services and components that make up modern educational systems.

 Note that this documentation is intended for API consumers.
-However, at the heart of DLKit is an integration layer that is even more closely aligned with the OSID specifications.
+However, at the heart of DLKit is an integration stack that is even more closely aligned with the OSID specifications.
 This has been designed to allow third parties to extend the library with alternative or additional implementations of any of the defined services for the purposes of service integration, technology migration, service adaptation, etc. Documentation written for service implementers and system integrators,